Paris in the interwar period: Painting and sculpture

 Pablo Picasso was perhaps the most famous artist in Paris, but he shared the spotlight with a remarkable group of others, including the Romanian sculptor Constantin Brâncuși, the Belgian René Magritte, the Italian Amedeo Modigliani, the Russian émigré Marc Chagall, the Catalan and Spanish artists Salvador Dalí, Joan Miró, Juan Gris, and the German surrealist and Dadaist Max Ernst.
 The American artist Man Ray, who arrived in Paris in 1921, created a virtual photographic pantheon of who's who in Paris between the wars.
 Several major artistic movements flourished in Paris at this time, including Cubism, Surrealism, and Art Deco.
 The American art patron Gertrude Stein, resident in Paris, played an important role in encouraging and buying works of Picasso and other artists of the period.

 Crystal Cubism was featured in major exhibitions at Léonce Rosenberg's Galerie de L'Effort Moderne.
-Rosenberg became the official dealer of the Cubists, purchasing works, in addition to those he already owned, by artist such as Jean Metzinger, Albert Gleizes, Fernand Léger, Joseph Csaky, Henry Laurens, Georges Valmier and Henri Hayden.
+Rosenberg became the official dealer of the Cubists, purchasing works, in addition to those he already owned, by artists such as Jean Metzinger, Albert Gleizes, Fernand Léger, Joseph Csaky, Henry Laurens, Georges Valmier and Henri Hayden.
 Picasso eventually switched to his brother Paul Rosenberg's gallery, who became his dealer Entre Deux Guerres.

 The first museum of modern art in Paris, the Palais de Tokyo, opened during the 1937 international exposition.